 Nearby is County Louth Golf Club, also affectionately known as ‘Baltray’, it is situated 7km from Drogheda at the mouth of the River Boyne.
 The course is laid out in two nine-hole loops covering 190 acres and consistently ranks among the top 10 courses in Ireland.
 County Louth Golf Club assures a warm and friendly welcome.

 The Boyne Valley has two important rivers; the Boyne (surprise surprise!) and the Blackwater which meet in Navan and flow into the Irish Sea at Drogheda Co.
 Louth.
 Drogheda is a bustling heritage town, easily accessible by road and rail.
 It offers historic attractions, great restaurants and cafes and luxury accommodation.
+See more about this vibrant urban centre here.

 On the south side of the mouth of the Boyne we cross into County Meath at Mornington, where we can see the iconic Maiden’s Tower and the Lady’s Finger monument.